secure-the-bag/budget-lock/README.md

 ***

 # Technical Notes
-## Specifications For Use (optional)

-## Platfrom and Browser Requirements
+## Platform and Browser Requirements
 Budget Lock can be run on any device that can run web browsers and has Command Prompt/Terminal.
-It is highly suggested to use Google Chrome to run the application, however, any web browser other than the Brave browser may be used.
+It is highly recommended to use Google Chrome to run the application, however, any web browser other than the Brave browser may be used.

 ## How to run the application
 1. Install [Node.js](https://nodejs.dev/) (LTS) and [Meteor](https://www.meteor.com/developers/install) on your machine.